nakov/TurtleGraphics.NET/README.md

 # TurtleGraphics.NET
-C# Turtule Graphics library - for teaching kids to code
+C# Turtle Graphics library - for teaching kids to code

 This library provides а **very simple "[turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics)" drawing interface for C#**, designed for kids, learning to code, or teachers who want to illustrate programming visually.

 ## TurtleGraphics.NET - Developer's Reference
 The interface is intentionally simplified through a single static class (I know this is not a good practice in OOP), to enable kids start playing with the turtle with just few clicks, without knowing anything about "classes" and "objects".
-The class Turtle supports all major turtule graphics primitives in Windows Forms C# / .NET GUI applications:
+The class Turtle supports all major turtle graphics primitives in Windows Forms C# / .NET GUI applications:
  - `Init()` - initializes the turtle graphics system.
 Callers can specify the target Windows Forms control to hold the drawing surface (e.g. a Panel).
 If not specified, the currently active form is used as drawing surface.
 If not called, it will be called on demand with the first turtle move / draw command.
 Initially the turtle location is {0, 0} (the screen center) and the direction (angle) is 0 degrees (up).
  - `Dispose()` / `Reset()` - destroys the turtle graphics system and deallocates all resources, associated with it.
  - `Forward(distance)` - moves the turtle forward in the current direction by the specified distance.
 If the pen is down, the turtle draws a line from the current to the new position, otherwise it just moves without leaving a track.